-Major Electives courses 6 hours
+Major Electives courses 6 credits

-Managerial Cost Accounting 3
+ACC 321 Managerial Cost Accounting 3

-Income Tax Accounting 3
+ACC 331 Income Tax Accounting 3

-Investments 3
+BUS 253 Investments 3

-Life Insurance 3
+RMI 305 Life Insurance 3

-Special Topics 1-5
+RMI 495 Special Topics 1-5

-Income Tax Accounting Investments Life Insurance

 Minor in Accounting

 The accounting program provides a broad base of study and is designed to ensure that the student is adequately prepared for entry-level positions.
 Through careful course selection within the department and supporting fields, it is possible for students to prepare themselves for careers in government and private industry.
 Students aspiring to become certified public accountants (CPAs) need to be aware of the educational requirements of the state in which they intend to sit for the CPA examination.
 Advisors in the department are available to help students plan their courses to meet the CPA requirements or any specialty within the field of Accounting.